Common questions · Straightforward answers

 Please see my sliding scale rates policy or my professional courtesy rate policy for more details.

 To provide an elevated experience and ensure privacy, my practice is a private-pay practice.
-Private-pay is also known as self-pay, direct-pay, or out-of-pocket payment.
-Health plans often use the terms non-contracted provider or non-participating provider to refer to private pay practices, not to be confused with out-of-network providers.
-Out-of-network providers typically supply superbills, while self-pay providers typically do not.
-I can supply superbills if you wish.
-Please see the next FAQ for more details on the pros and cons of superbills.
+Private-pay is also known as self-pay, direct-pay, or out-of-pocket payment, and these terms are often confused by both clinicians and clients.
+Health plans often use the terms non-contracted provider or non-participating provider to refer to private pay practices, some of whom provide superbills for out-of-network reimbursement and some of whom do not.
+In both cases, the client pays the clinician directly.

 • If we submit claims to insurance companies, they require me to provide a diagnosis.
 In my experience, our behavior in active addiction mimics many DSM diagnoses, most notably personality disorders, mood disorders, and anxiety disorders.
 We go through many changes in our first year of recovery.
 Because of these changes, you may find that you no longer fit the criteria for the same diagnoses you seemed to have when you first entered recovery.
 For this reason, I prefer to postpone labeling you with a diagnosis until you’ve developed some coping skills in therapy.